 For about 30 per cent of the employees in the private sector entitled to the early retirement scheme Fredriksen and Stølen (2007) assumed that they would delay retirement by 1.2 years as an immediate effect of the reform.
 This is in accordance with Brinch et al. (2001) who estimated that a hypothetical switch from the retirement incentives in the old system to those implied by a perfectly actuarial system, would delay retirement by 2.4 years on average.
-An assumed effect of only one half of this implies that participation rates of the age groups 62-66 as an immediate effect of the reform could increase to about the average of the rates observed in 2010 and those observed in the early 1980s, when no early retirement schemes had been introduced.
-For employees in the public sector it was decided to maintain the old early retirement scheme.
-Consequently, the expected direct effect on participation rates for the group 62-66 is negligible.
-Because the reform implied a reduction of the minimum retirement age from 67 to 62 for the about 40 per cent of the employees in the private sector not entitled to the earlier retirement scheme, the empirical results by Hernæs et al. (2015) are quite in accordance with the earlier assumptions that the reform could reduce average retirement for this group by 0.3 years.
-An average immediate effect on retirement age, i.e. neglecting effects of increased life expectancy, may then be weighted to: 0.3 1.2 years + 0.3 0 years + 0.4 (-0.3 years) = 0.24 years.
+An assumed effect of only one half of this implies that participation rates for the age groups 62-

+66 as an immediate effect of the reform could increase to about the average of the rates observed in 2010 and those observed in the early 1980s, when no early retirement schemes had been introduced.
+For about the 30 per cent of the employees in the public sector the direct effect on participation rates for the group 62-66 obviously could expected to be small when it was decided to maintain the old early retirement scheme.
+Because the reform implied a reduction of the minimum retirement age from 67 to 62 for the about 40 per cent of the employees in the private sector not entitled to the earlier retirement scheme, the empirical results by Hernæs et al. (2016) are quite in accordance with the earlier assumptions that the reform could reduce average retirement for this group by 0.3 years.
+An average immediate effect on retirement age, i.e. neglecting effects of increased life expectancy, may then be weighted to: 0.3 \ 1.2 years + 0.3 \ 0 years + 0.4 \ (-0.3 years) = 0.24 years.
 This is somewhat lower than assumed in earlier analyses, e.g. Holmøy and Stensnes (2008) based on the assumption that the early retirement scheme in the public sector would be incorporated in the new system.